voidshine/dameo_book/Introduction.md

 Diagr.
 35

 According to the majority rule, the latest capture of White is correct.
 This is the kind of capture that scared me during the game, as it is very difficult to resist the mobility of the king.
-I didn't have the energy or desire to count all the variants, I just realised that I shouldn't go into such maze.
+I didn't have the energy or desire to count all the variants, I just realised that I shouldn't go into such a maze.

 Indeed, Black has only 2 pieces for the king and some chances for salvation.
 Such a perspective is not inspiring.
 Yes, it is possible to fight, winning for White is not easy at all, but to search for Black chain of the strongest moves without the right to make a mistake is an unpleasant task.